Perth Nurses' Conference

 - : Perth WA 6000

-Every year Ausmed Education holds a Nurses’ Conference specifically designed for your location aimed at assisting you to rapidly get up-to-date on current nursing topics.
+Every year Ausmed Education holds a nurses’ conference specifically designed for your location aimed at assisting you to rapidly get up-to-date on current nursing topics.
 Attend this local nurses’ conference to gain a broad range of clinical and professional updates relevant to your practice.
 Take time out and network with like-minded colleagues.
 Find out:

 - What are some of the health priorities that you need to know about?